-The lower main stem of French Creek is perennial and fourteen other streams are intermittent, including the upper reach of French Creek.
-The remaining tributaries are ephemeral streams.
-In addition to the French Creek tributaries, multiple linear wetland features provide drainage to the main stem of the creek (Figure 8).
+The main stem of French Creek and three of the five tributaries are intermittent streams, as well as the un-named tributary to Walnut Bayou.
+The remaining tributaries to French Creek are ephemeral streams.
+In addition to the French Creek tributaries, multiple linear wetland features provide drainage to the main stem of the creek (Figure 7).